Belgium

 Regulated under the EU Directive 2014/55/EU and the Peppol framework.
 Mandatory for public procurement and encouraged for private sector transactions.

-January 1, 2017 Mandatory for Public Sector Suppliers All suppliers to federal public entities must issue e-invoices using the Peppol BIS Billing 3.0 standard
+• January 1, 2017: E-invoicing became mandatory for suppliers to federal public entities.
+All invoices must comply with the Peppol BIS Billing 3.0 format.

-April 18, 2019 EU Directive Compliance Mandatory e-invoicing extended to suppliers of regional and local public administrations
+• April 18, 2019: To comply with EU Directive 2014/55/EU, the e-invoicing mandate was extended to regional and local public administrations.

 E-invoicing in Belgium is required for: